ArthurSonzogni/chromiumos-platform2/installer/docs/reven_partition_migration.md

 To limit the initial scope of testing, the migration will be run for all fresh installs, but not for all updates.
-In particular, only test images and images on the canary channel will run the migration on update.
+In particular, only test images and images on the canary/dev channels will run the migration on update.
 That means fresh installations will always have 64MiB kernel partitions, but upgraded installations may still have 16MiB kernel partitions for now.
 Once we're confident that this is working well, we'll expand the